|Atomic Mass||178.49 g.mol −1|

 - The impurities present in the zirconium highly affects the hafnium metal.
 Hence both of them are considered to be the most inseparable.

 - When reacted with water, a thin film of a protective layer is formed on the metal which shows the occurrence of corrosion.

-- There is no effect of acids over the metal, but still, when ignited in the presence of oxygen, the metal produces oxides.
+- There is no effect of acids on the metal, but still, when ignited in the presence of oxygen, the metal produces oxides.
 This metal is highly resistant to some of the concentrated alkalis.

-- Around 5.8 ppm of the upper layer of the earth’s crust constitutes of this metal.
+- Around 5.8 ppm of the upper layer of the earth’s crust constitutes this metal.
 This element does not exist freely in the environment.

 - Hafnium has a unique property of capturing neutrons.
 Hence it is used in the control rods of reactors as well as nuclear submarines